 How to Lose Weight on a Keto Diet – When Starting Keto

-Recently, I received a message from one of my new friends in the 3 Week Keto Challenge “I started keto two weeks ago, and I’m not losing weight.
+Recently, I received a message from one of my new friends in the 3 Week Keto Challenge that said, “I started keto two weeks ago, and I’m not losing weight.
+Please help!
 How do I lose weight on keto?”

-To be clear, this article about how to start losing weight on a Ketogenic Diet.
+To be clear, this article is about how to start losing weight on a Ketogenic Diet when you first start.
 If you have been keto for awhile and are stalled, you’ll want to read this article I wrote about breaking stalls.

 Now let’s dig deep into the details about how to actually lose weight on keto.

 How long to start losing weight on a Keto Diet?

 Remember, weight loss is a side effect of health.
 A Keto diet promotes health.
 The weight loss will come.